koladiyadhruvin/Numpy-Pandas-Assessments/README.md

 # Numpy-Pandas-Assessments

 ## Overview
 This repository contains the Data Analytics libraries of python like Numpy,Pandas and matplotlib and documentation for a data analysis.
-The analysis focuses on exploratery data analytics.
+The analysis focuses on exploratery data analytics(EDA).

 ## Libraries used
 - **Pandas** : For data manipulation and analysis.
 - **Numpy** : For numerical operations on the data.
-- **Matplotlib** : For thr data visualization.
+- **Matplotlib** : For the data visualization.

 ## Files
 -  **`scripts/`**: Contains the Python scripts for data analysis.